Hatchep/k-flow-card-haos-montastruc/README.md

 2. Click the **⋮ menu** (top-right) → **Custom repositories**.
 3. Paste `https://github.com/thekhan1122/k-flow-card`, select category **Lovelace**, click **Add**.
 4. Search for **k-flow-card** and click **Download**.
-5. HACS downloads all files — the card JS and all icons — into `/config/www/community/k-flow-card/`. **No manual file copying is needed.**
+5. HACS downloads all files — the card JS and all icons — into `/config/www/community/k-flow-card/`. **if image not load then manual icon png file copying is needed.**

 6. **Hard-refresh** your browser (`Ctrl + Shift + R` / `Cmd + Shift + R`).